How to Protect Remote Desktop Connection?

 One way of securing your remote desktop connection is by enabling network level verification.
 This method provides a level of authentication first before you can establish a remote desktop session.
 Windows 7, 8, and 10 all offer NLA or network level authentication by default.

-How do I Protect My Remote Desktop Connection Tip #5 – Limit users who can log in using remote desktop
+Limit users who can log in using remote desktop

 Though all administrators can use remote desktop, it’s not necessary for them to have access to it especially when they don’t need to.
 If remote desktop is not being used to administer system and networks, then it’s best for you to remove the administrative access temporarily.

-How do I Protect My Remote Desktop Connection Tip #5 – Use two-factor authentication on highly sensitive systems
+Use two-factor authentication on highly sensitive systems

-Two-factor authentication or TFA is another way of enhancing the security protection of your remote desktop connections.
+Two-factor authentication or TFA is another way of enhancing the security protection of your secure remote desktop connections.
 According to Devolutions, TFA provides stronger user authentication by merging two different login components.
 These components usually consist of the user’s password and key Fob or smartcard.
 Since it requires two factors for authentication, any unauthorized access will less likely be able to provide both of the required identifications.